clavierbulb-green/Python-Game-of-Life/README.md

 functions, type annotation, etc. in Python; and to try to make a fun little command-line app.

-The program can read its input from a .csv file containing the starting seed configuration.
+The reads its input from a .csv file containing the starting seed configuration.
 A value of 1 indicates a 'live' square,whereas a value of 0 indicates a 'dead' square.
 The program then prints the state of the board as its cells 'evolve'.